ably77/DCOS-Airgapped/LocalUniverse/README.md

 ### Step 4: Load the Local Universe into the local agent's Docker

 ```
-docker load < local-universe.tar.gz
+sudo docker load < local-universe.tar.gz
 ```

-Note: Tis may take some time to complete
+Note: This may take some time to complete

 ### Step 5: Restart the systemd daemon and enable dcos-local-universe-http and dcos-local-universe-registry services: